How does nanotechnology in medicine stand today?

 Cancer treatments cover the most significant area for nanomedicines.
 Patients now benefit from modified chemotherapy that uses nanocarriers to reduce systemic toxicity and boost therapeutic efficacy.
 Doxil and Abraxane are notable examples of cancer nanomedicines that attained clinical success.

 Compared to traditional Doxorubicin, Doxil demonstrated enhanced efficacy and improved safety.
 The present Doxil formulation includes Doxorubicin in liposomes with 100 nm in diameter.
 It minimises Doxorubicin’s cardiotoxicity by reducing the drug’s peak cardiac level.

 Similarly, Abraxane got approval for treating refractory breast cancer.
 The traditional Paclitaxel poorly solves in aqueous solutions.
 To resolve the issue, the formulation was modified to include ethanol and Cremophor EL.
 However, this formulation has severe side effects.

 So, a new alternative was sought.
 Nanomedicine technology resolves the problem efficiently.
-Abraxane’s nanoformulation contains Alumnibound 130-nm form of Paclitaxel.
+Abraxane’s nanoformulation contains an Alumnibound 130-nm form of Paclitaxel.
 It eliminates the need for Cremophor.
-Additionally, the new drug dissolves in 30 minutes compared to conventional medicine that takes 3 hours.
+Additionally, the new drug dissolves in 30 minutes compared to conventional medicine, which takes 3 hours.